DHSC: Visiting arrangements in care homes for the period of national restrictions – Alzheimer’s Society comments

 Alzheimer's Society comments on care home visiting guidance from the Department of Health and Social Care.

 Following the guidance from the Department of Health and Social Care which applies for the period of the national restrictions beginning 5 November 2020.
-The full restrictions can be found here.

 Kate Lee, Chief Executive Officer at Alzheimer’s Society, said: